Saturday, July 1

-The Carnegie Museum of Montgomery County and the General Lew Wallace Study and Museum are coming together to host our second annual MAKER DAY, celebrating making in all of its forms.
-This fun, family-friendly, one-day festival celebrates the inquisitive spirit in all of us as we learn, invent, craft, make, play, and celebrate the arts, crafts, engineering, science and technology.
+The Carnegie Museum of Montgomery County and the General Lew Wallace Study and Museum are coming together to host our third annual MAKER DAY, celebrating making in all of its forms.
+This fun, family-friendly, one-day festival celebrates the inquisitive spirit in all of us as we learn, invent, craft, make, play, and celebrate the arts, crafts, engineering, science, and technology.

 Anyone who creates, builds, invents, designs, or makes something!

 Lew Wallace was a painter and sculptor.
 He also designed his Study building and received 8 patents in the United States for his inventions, ranging from railroad innovations to a fishing rod with the reel assembly on the inside of the handle.

 The event will take place on Saturday, July 1, 2017, from 1 – 4 pm at the Carnegie Museum of Montgomery County.
 Admission to the event will be free to the public and there is no cost to participate.

 We are currently looking for artists, scientists, crafters, tinkerers, and inventors of all ages to exhibit their skills, share ideas, and allow others to experience making.
 If you are interested in participating or would like more information about this upcoming event, please contact Kat Burkhart at [email protected] or 765-362-4622 or download the Application and Information Sheet.